atsolberg/lwcc.org/README.md

 - [ ] Get a valid cert on the dev environment
 - [ ] Verify we can just drop the public folder into wp
 - [ ] Newsletter signup - finish styling
-- [ ] Newsletter signup - Figure out form submission endpoint
+- [ ] Newsletter signup - Get mail chimp form submission endpoint
 - [ ] Figure out how to get speaker images from wp

 Header
 - [x] Header top nav ui
 - [x] Header main nav ui
 - [x] Figure out how to get menu data from wp
-- [ ] Figure out how to get live event data
+- [ ] Figure out how to get live streaming status from Youtube
-- [ ] Figure out 'live' link text when off-air
+- [ ] Set 'live' link to hidden when off-air
-- [ ] Figure out 'live' link url
+- [ ] Set 'live' link url to churchonline.org
 - [x] Shrink top nav content on mobile
-- [ ] Collapse some menus to a 'More' menu on tablet
+- [ ] Shrink navs on desktop so they don't wrap

 Search
 - [x] Search functionality